Grand Duchess Vera Konstantinovna of Russia

 Grand Duchess Vera was known in royal circles as an eccentric both in appearance and behavior.
 Although she kept in touch with her Romanov relatives, visiting Russia many times, she identified more closely with her adopted country.
-In 1909 she abandoned Orthodox Christianity and converted to Lutheranism.
+In 1909, she abandoned Orthodox Christianity and converted to Lutheranism.
 She died two years later after a stroke.

 Early life

-Grand Duchess Vera Konstantinovna of Russia was born in St. Petersburg on 16 February 1854, the fourth child and second daughter of the six children of Grand Duke Konstantin Nikolayevich of Russia and his wife Grand Duchess Alexandra Iosifovna (born Princess Alexandra of Saxe-Altenburg).
+Grand Duchess Vera Konstantinovna of Russia was born in St. Petersburg on 16 February 1854, the third child and second daughter of the six children of Grand Duke Konstantin Nikolayevich of Russia and his wife Grand Duchess Alexandra Iosifovna (born Princess Alexandra of Saxe-Altenburg).